kalliste/seL4-c89/C89-PROJECT.md

 4. **Unused parameter clean-ups** *(progress)*: Architecture stubs rely on the compiler to discard unused parameters via attributes; once those attributes collapse under C89, the warnings become hard errors.
-Most helpers now cast their unused arguments to `(void)`, but the boot-time paging helpers and decode shims surfaced by the latest build still need the same treatment.
+Most helpers now cast their unused arguments to `(void)`, but the x86 fault reply/setMR stubs still need the same treatment.
    - *Potential remedies*: cast parameters to `(void)` or reintroduce conditional attribute shims that keep the compiler quiet.
-5. **Control-flow expectations** *(progress)*: Several helpers need explicit returns under the stricter warning set. `setMRs_lookup_failure` is now patched, but the mode-specific cap helpers and X86 decode routines still fall off the end once the attribute shims collapse.
+5. **Control-flow expectations** *(progress)*: Several helpers need explicit returns under the stricter warning set. `setMRs_lookup_failure` and the mode-specific cap helpers now return explicit values, but the x86 fault wrappers still fall off the end once the attribute shims collapse.
    - *Potential remedies*: add explicit returns or refactor the control flow so that the compiler can prove a value is always produced.
 6. **Kernel/libsel4 type duplication** *(resolved)*: both the kernel headers